-A day walking the Danube
+A Day Walking the Danube

-The famous Duna
+The Famous Duna

-The Blue Danube and its origin
+The Blue Danube and its Origin

 From Lágymányos to Margaret Bridge

-After that it is a good idea to walk to Margaret Bridge (after checking out Matthias Church on the Buda side).
-On the way, you will walk by the saddening but famous Shoes by the Danube, which is a memorial for the Jews who were shot into the river during WWII.
+Once refreshed, why not walk to Margaret Bridge (after checking out Matthias Church on the Buda side).
+On the way, you’ll pass the famous “Shoes by the Danube”.
+This is a memorial for the Jews who were shot by the river during World War II.

-More info here: http://www.absolutetours.com/
+More info here: https://www.absolutetours.com/